Skip to Content

 Tayrona National Park is one of Colombia’s most famous attractions, and for good reason as it is absolutely incredible!
 I recommend spending a night in the park, just leave your luggage at your hotel in Santa Marta and bring only the essentials.

 If you are short on time and can’t stay the night in Tayrona National Park, consider booking an organized day trip.
-One of the best tours you can book is this Tayrona National Park day trip.
-The tour includes hotel pickup in Santa Marta and other nearby areas, your admission fee, some water (although you should still bring a bottle), and an English-speaking guide.
+One of the best tours we’ve found is this private Tayrona National Park day trip.
+The tour includes hotel pickup in Santa Marta and other nearby areas, your admission fee, water (although you should still bring a bottle), and an English-speaking guide.

 16. Eat fresh seafood